ChrisOLeary.com > ... > ... > Pitching > Rethinking Pitching > Essays > Death To The Inverted W

 The Inverted W

-Now, some people will argue that I am comparing apples and oranges because what I am describing are two different points in time when I compare the Standard W to the Inverted W. While this is true, it doesn't matter for two reasons.
+Some people will argue that I am comparing apples and oranges because what I am describing are two different points in time when I compare the Standard W to the Inverted W. While this is true, it doesn't matter for two reasons.
 First, pitchers who make the Standard W never let their elbows get above the level of their shoulders.
 Second, the problem with making the Inverted W is that it increases the distance and force with which the PAS upper arm will externally rotate.
 This increases the stress on both the elbow and the shoulder.

 Points Of Confusion

 I have recently discovered that there is some confusion among my readers about exactly what is (or isn't) the Inverted W and who exhibits it (or doesn't).
+One example of a player about which there is confusion, possibly due to prior confusion or lack of clarity on my part, is Carlos Marmol of the Cubs.

 Carlos Marmol